HeYueThu/CausPref/README.md

-# CAUSPref
+# CausPref
-Code of paper "CAUSPref: Causal Preference Learning for Out-of-Distribution Recommendation" (the WebConf22)
+Code of paper "CausPref: Causal Preference Learning for Out-of-Distribution Recommendation" (the WebConf22)